Elijah1368/fileMover/Readme.md

-# Automatically move a file to desktop when downloaded
+# Automatically move a downloaded file to desktop

 ## Installation